Performance Art: 8 Famous and Influential Women

 Yoko Ono is one of the forewomen of performance art and the feminist art movement.
 Born in Japan, she had strong ties to the Fluxus movement, and her New York apartment was repeatedly the setting for various action art projects in the 1960s.
 Yoko Ono herself was active in the fields of music, poetry, and art, and repeatedly combined these areas in her performances.

 One of her most famous performances is called Cut Piece, which she first performed in Kyoto in 1964 as part of the Contemporary American Avant-Garde Music Concerts and later in Tokyo, New York, and London.
 Cut Piece followed a defined sequence and was unpredictable at the same time: Yoko Ono first gave a short introduction in front of an audience, then she knelt on a stage with scissors next to her.
-The audience was now asked to use the scissors and cut small pieces of the artist’s clothing and take it with them.
+The audience was then asked to use the scissors and cut small pieces of the artist’s clothing and take them with them.
 Through this act, the artist was slowly stripped in front of everyone.
-This performance can be understood both as an act that refers to the violent oppression of women and to the voyeurism to which a lot of women are subjected to.
+This performance can be understood both as an act that refers to the violent oppression of women and to the voyeurism to which a lot of women are subjected.

 3. Valie Export